ircv3/ircv3-specifications/extensions/command-discovery-3.3.md

 labelled `Give op`, that this should be added to the list of operations that may be performed on users in the same channel as oneself, and that `<channel>` and `<target>` are readily inferred from context.

-## Notes
-If a command is presented as a GUI element, it is recommended that a client nonetheless permit the user to enter it textually.